mlevit/aws-auto-cleanup/api/README.md

 # AWS Auto Cleanup API

 The AWS Auto Cleanup API is a serverless Lambda-based API built to facilitate the website.
-The architecture diagram below illustrates the various services and their relationships with one another.
+The architecture diagram below illustrates the various services and their relationships.

 ## Table of contents